Learning Plan for Quick Mastery

 Arrays

-Techniques related to arrays mainly involve the two-pointer method, which can be categorized into fast-slow pointers and left-right pointers.
-Classic array two-pointer algorithms include binary search and sliding window.
+Techniques related to arrays mainly involve the two-pointer approach, which can be divided into different types such as fast and slow pointers, and left and right pointers.
+Classic two-pointer algorithms for arrays include binary search and sliding windows.

-Some readers ask why there is no special topic on string algorithms.
-This is because strings are essentially character arrays, and string algorithms are fundamentally array algorithms.
+Some readers ask why there isn't a special topic on string algorithms, as strings are essentially character arrays, and string algorithms are fundamentally array algorithms.

 // Pseudocode framework of sliding window algorithm